quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 :p How does the MDpBC.py program handle periodic boundary conditions (PBC)?
 ??x
-The MDpBC.py program handles PBCs by first updating all particle positions to time \(t+h\), applying forces, then using these updated positions to calculate velocities.
+The MDpBC.py program handles PBCs by first updating all particle positions to time $t+h$, applying forces, then using these updated positions to calculate velocities.
 It saves the forces at an earlier time for use in calculating velocities.
 ```python
 # Pseudocode snippet from MDpBC.py
 def update_positions_and_forces(t, dt):